ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - EmONC (Ethiopia; saved at J:\Project\simulation_science\optimization_model_data\EmONC 2016_Master Dataset_Final\ETH_EmONC Assessment 2016_Final Report Jan11 2018.pdf)
     - We want these to be location specific, please code accordingly.
 These are placeholder values for now (extracted from the EmONC Final Report, link in 'Source' column; the 'other' value is made-up), hopefully we will be able to find similar data available for Pakistan and Nigeria.
   * - 4
-    - XX relative risk on incidence of hemorrhage and obstructed labor
+    - XX relative risk of c-section on incidence of hemorrhage and obstructed labor
     -
     -
     - Outstanding items: how does c-section need overlap with hemorrhage/OL, what is the RR, how will we implement this with overlaps in total MD impact of facility type